rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 #### The Management Hierarchy

 In the management hierarchy of Azure, we have five primary levels:
-- Azure Active Directory – The non-optional authentication provider for Azure.
+- Azure Entra ID (formerly known as Azure Active Directory) – The non-optional authentication provider for Azure.
 This SaaS service is the root of every Azure deployment.
 It stores security principals like user accounts and groups and offers authentication and authorisation capabilities.
 We will dive deeper into Entra ID very soon.
 - Management Group – The optional logical container helps us efficiently manage multiple subscriptions.
 We commonly use it to group subscriptions that are used by a given business unit, host a specific workload or are operated by a unique team.
 - Subscription – The primary unit of purchasing Azure.
 - Resource Group – The non-optional logical container for Azure Resources.
 Resource groups should bring together resources that share the same lifecycle.